bufbuild-ru/docs/docs/bufstream/releases/index.md

 #### Features and improvements

-- Allow Apache Iceberg™ to use schemas even when `skip_parse` is set in the data enforcement policy.
+- Allow Apache Iceberg to use schemas even when `skip_parse` is set in the data enforcement policy.
 - Smooth out CPU usage by introducing jitter to Parquet files building and flushing.
 - Previously, Bufstream was efficient with heavier workloads, but had higher CPU usage than needed at idle when using PostgreSQL.
 We have tuned this down to have a very gradual backoff to reduce idle costs, which increases latency for the first message received after a period of idle.
 After this message, latency jumps back down to normal.
 - Reduce memory usage when handling Kafka requests by lowering per-connection buffer sizes, when a broker uses PostgreSQL or when writing to a Parquet file.